 Johannesburg’s billing problems, which have resulted in residents receiving inflated bills and others having services cut off, are not a sign of a crisis, mayor Amos Masondo said today.

 He attributed the problems to the implementation of a new computer project, Phakama, designed to improve the city’s billing system.

 “We empathise with residents currently experiencing difficulty and will ensure that the numbers affected are as minimal as possible,” he told reporters in Braamfontein.

 Masondo said the number of people owed refunds was no longer a “big issue” as it had been reduced.

-Asked about the inflated bills, Tau explained the billing process in detail and said they should not have been issued and that investigations were underway to hold those responsible accountable.
+Asked about the inflated bills, Tau explained the billing process in detail.
+He said the bills should not have been issued and that investigations were under way to hold those responsible accountable.

-Tau said the city was owed about R10bn and credit control processes were underway to collect the money.
+Tau said the city was owed about R10 billion and credit control processes were underway to collect the money.?